Frankel appliance

 Frankel appliance or Frankel Functional Regulator is an orthodontic functional appliance which was developed by Rolf Fränkel in 1950s for treatment to patients of all ages (more so for adults In Orthotropics).
 This appliance primarily focused on the modulation of neuromuscular activity in order to produce changes in jaw and teeth.
-The appliance was opposite to the Bionator appliance and Activator appliance.
+The appliance was opposite to the Activator appliance and Bionator appliance.

 History

 It was developed by Rolf Fränkel in Germany in 1950s.
 In his practice, Fränkel had used the activator functional appliance and experienced mixed results with this appliance.
 He believed that a treatment outcome is more stable if the functional deviations of muscles are also corrected along with dentition.
 Therefore, through his work he developed an approach which allowed the maxillary and mandibular muscles to play an important part in an orthodontic treatment.
 He achieved that through development of functional regulator appliances.
 These appliances allowed him to train and reprogram the musculature around the mouth.
 He published around 70 articles which stressed the importance of his appliance in expanding the dental arches.

 He first introduced his functional orthopedic approach in 1966 at a meeting for European Orthodontic Society.